Khancat1120/vuepress-blog/md_files/knowledge/Language/01-English.md

 * Can you please tell me about a challenging project you've worked on in the past and how you approached it?
 * Certainly.
 One of the most challenging projects I've undertaken was during my undergraduate program.
 I was tasked with designing an entity alignment system, which involved a pair-wise comparison process in the algorithm.
 This process was incredibly time-consuming.
 I experimented with various optimization methods, but they didn't always yield the desired results.
 Eventually, I sought assistance from my supervisor, who recommended using a blocking method and an inverted index.
 Implementing these techniques proved to be highly effective, particularly in processing data within a fixed value range.
 In the end, I successfully completed my research project and achieved remarkable scores

+* Can you describe a situation where you had to collaborate with a cross-functional team to solve a complex problem?
+What challenges did you face, and how did you overcome them?
+* Certainly.
+I'd like to share an experience when I collaborated on my first conference paper with a senior colleague in our research group.
+While I specialize in machine learning and deep learning, he focuses on graph and database theory, which meant we had relatively few common areas of expertise.

+During our collaboration, there was a situation where he suggested training a model to enhance the prediction of node similarity in a graph.
+I explained that the model we were using was offline and cannot be adapted in different situations.
+This led to extensive discussions where we uncovered several misunderstandings in our paper's system design.
+Ultimately, my colleague decided to trust my judgment and allowed me to design a model that aligned with my insights.
+The outcomes validated my approach, and since then, we have developed a strong level of trust in each other's work, allowing us to work independently on different sections of our papers.

 <ClientOnly>
   <leave/>